 The term LASIK, stands for Laser-Assisted in Situ Keratomileusis.
 It is a commonly performed surgery for treatment of nearsightedness, farsightedness, and astigmatism.

 While the surgery is a simple outpatient procedure, many cannot get it done as it’s not covered by insurance.
-That’s where Iran comes in, taking up where expensive local healthcare leaves off.
+That’s where Iran comes in as hub for affordable healthcare.

 This country has grabbed the attention of many patients for the affordable and high-quality eye care services it offers.
 If you’re considering this place for your eye surgery, but haven’t found enough information, here we provide all you should know about this procedure and how it’s done in Iran.